Cuates/centosinstall/database/mariadb/ReadMe.md

 * `sudo firewall-cmd --reload`
 * `sudo firewall-cmd --list-services`
 * `sudo firewall-cmd --info-service mysql`
-* Log into the router and port forward mysql (port 3306) to the Linux machine, so traffic can be redirected
+* Log into the router and port forward mysql (port 3306) to the Linux machine, so traffic can be redirected (this is optional)
 * `sudo mysql`
   * select user,host,password from mysql.user;
   * show databases;